mitranim/mitranim.github.io/src/html/thoughts/next-generation-today.md

 ```

 We're using the injected `$http` service to grab some example words from the
-backend for a [demo](/foliant/) on which this component is based. `this` refers
+backend for the [demo](http://mitranim.com/foliant/) on which this component is
-to the class, and the arrow function transforms the response, converting it into
+based. `this` refers to the class, and the arrow function transforms the
-a new instance of this data model.
-This is a typical pattern.
-In a real app, you
+response, converting it into a new instance of this data model.
+This is a
-would have a root model class that encapsulates ajax, validation and
+typical pattern.
+In a real app, you would have a root model class that
-transformation logic.
+encapsulates ajax, validation and transformation logic.

 Another typical pattern is to have aggregator modules that re-export everything
 from their folder.
 Create `src/app/models/all.ts`: